 We’ve counted down the ten most cringe-inducing moments in Irish pop culture.
 But don’t let the number fool you, there are probably way more moments out their that are equally likely to give you an uncomfortable flush.

-1. Celtic Thunder: Rocky Road to Dublin
+1. Mythology: Rocky Road to Dublin

 The earth will move when you hit play – it’s the body of every departed Irish folk singer rolling over in unison at this sanitized, choreographed take on an Irish classic.
 Performing it on a giant Celtic Cross just adds insult to injury.
 And why do they keep changing positions?